MicrosoftDocs/appcenter-docs/docs/transition/index.md

 Requests to the link of the format `https://rink.hockeyapp.net/api/2/apps/0873e2b98ad046a92c170a243a8515f6?format=apk` are forwarded to App Center.
 Make sure the file format is appropriate to the binary uploaded.
 The latest version that is released to the "All users of AppName" distribution group or to any other public distribution group will be returned.

 > [!Note]
-> The app id used in the link above is the app secret of your app in App Center but without the dashes.
+> The HockeyApp app id used in the link above is equivalent to the app secret of your app in App Center but without dashes.

 ## Feedback

-App Center does not support the HockeyApp Feedback functionality.
+App Center doesn't support the HockeyApp Feedback functionality.
 For potential alternatives, see the [feedback guide](feedback.md).